 Recently at work, Julia snagged a recipe from her colleague Sandeep, whose wife Shilpi is a fantastic cook and an expert on authentic Indian cuisine.
-Jumping at the opportunity to make an real curry dish at home, we of course pestered her for the recipe.
+Jumping at the opportunity to make an traditional curry dish at home, we of course pestered her for the recipe.
 She not only explained the whole process to us, but also shared a number of hard-to-find spices from her kitchen so that we could get it right.

 We started off with the basic chicken curry, which is not difficult to make but definitely requires a commitment to chopping and measuring a variety of spices.
 It’s well worth the effort and we look forward to trying different variations!